 - Excellent work-life balance

-- Family-like atmosphere with faculty, residents, and staff
+- Family-like atmosphere with faculty, residents and staff

-- Opportunities to serve the community: Walk with a Doc at the Eastwood Mall
+- Walk with a Doc at the Eastwood Mall

 - One-hour drive to Cleveland or Pittsburgh